Find and apply for an undergraduate course with options for work placements and studying abroad.

-Architecture is the practice of designing and building structures.
-Architects use science, art, technology and humanities to create built environments.
+Architecture is the practice of designing buildings, places and spaces.
+Architects use science, art and technology to create the built environment.

-Chemical engineering benefits society and the environment by combining science, mathematics and engineering to develop new technologies, processes and products.
+Chemical engineering benefits society and the environment by combining science and mathematics to develop new and sustainable technologies, processes and products.

 Civil, structural and architectural engineers design and shape the built environment, using creativity to improve the world we live in for a sustainable future.